Homemade Comfrey Tincture and Extract Recipe using Food Grade Ethanol

 Final Thoughts on Crafting a Comfrey Tincture

 Disclaimer: This content is for informational and educational purposes only.
-Consult a professional before using tinctures for any specific application.
-Individual reactions may vary.
+Comfrey is commonly discussed in external-use herbal contexts and should not be treated as a general-purpose internal-use botanical.
+Consult a qualified professional before using comfrey preparations for any specific application.
+Avoid use on broken skin, and individual reactions may vary.

 Alcohol for Herbalists Guide